- Published on

 Average minimum data consumption | 5-10 MB | 1 Gb | 15-30 Gb |

-If you use the Android Auto app actively, it is worth activating a data plan with unlimited Internet access.
+If you use the Android Auto app actively, it is worth activating a data plan with unlimited Internet access to avoid issues with high data consumption.

-Can I use Android Auto without the Internet?
+Can I Use Android Auto Without Using Data?

-The quick answer to the question is: Yes, you can use Android Auto offline in limited mode.
+The quick answer is: Yes, you can use Android Auto offline in limited mode to stop Android Auto from using data.

-- Download the necessary maps and routes in advance, then Android Auto will open them offline, no wifi or mobile data required.
-This is the only thing you can do for the app to work without a network connection.
+- Download the necessary maps and routes in advance, then Android Auto will open them offline, with no WiFi or mobile data required.
+This is the primary way to use the app without a network connection.

-- If you have a route in an area with poor signal, save an offline map in advance and use it when you don't have a wired connection.
+- If you have a route in an area with poor signal, save an offline map in advance and use it when you don't have a wired connection to prevent excessive data consumption.

-- All other functions of Android Auto can work online.
-It is desirable that the connected mobile device has unlimited mobile data.
+- All other functions of Android Auto require an online connection.
+It is advisable that the connected mobile device has unlimited mobile data.

-- Otherwise, if your phone has a data plan with a limited Internet package, the MBs allocated will be quickly spent while the app is running.
+- Otherwise, if your phone has a data plan with a limited Internet package, the MBs allocated will be quickly spent due to Android Auto's high data usage.

-If you use Google Maps navigation only, the online mode will consume data from 5MB / hour.
+If you use Google Maps navigation only, the online mode will consume data from 5MB per hour.

-If you open new maps, zoom in and out, then much more data will be consumed due to constant loading.
+If you open new maps, zoom in and out frequently, then much more data will be consumed due to constant loading.
+This explains why Android Auto uses so much data for some users compared to others.

 If you use Google Maps and other services via Android Auto in online mode, you will need a large amount of data.

-- Consumption can be in the hundreds of megabytes per day.
+- Consumption can reach hundreds of megabytes per day.

 - To use data more sparingly, save routes and open them offline when needed.

-- Download a map that you use all the time so you don't have to pay for mobile Internet unnecessarily.
+- Download maps that you use frequently so you don't have to use mobile data unnecessarily.

 - Go to Google Maps, and log in to your profile.